Plotprojects/plot-titanium-module/readme.md

 ### Function reference ###

+_plot.addEventListener("plotNotificationReceived", func)_

+Allows specifying your own handler when a notification is opened by the user.
+The function is passed a notification object, which has the fields "message", "data" and "id".
+When no listener is added, then the "data" field will be treated as URI and opened.

 _plot.initPlot(config)_

 Initializes Plot.
-You must call this method before calling other methods Plot provides.
+You must call this method before calling other methods other than the notification handler Plot provides.
 The _config_ parameter is an object and may have the following properties:

 <table>